rffontenelle/python-docs-tx-translations/docs/placeholders.rst

 Current Custom Placeholders
 ---------------------------

-This is the list of roles currently set in python-doc organization in Transifex.
+This is the list of roles and variables currently set in python-doc organization in Transifex.

 +---------------+--------------+---------------------+--------------------------------------------------------------------+
 | Starts with   | Ends with    | Allows whitespace   | Note                                                               |